sheilaanguiano/notes/development-tools.md

 * Container - a lightweight isolated environment for an app or service to run.

 #### Building Blocks of Docker
-Docker packages apps into a single unit called an image.
-When these images are run via Docker they're called containers.
+Docker packages apps into a single unit called an **image**.
+When these images are run via Docker they're called **containers**.
 Where a single container is an instance of an image, it's possible to run many containers based on a single image.
 An image is a mutable file that is essentially a snapshot of a container.
-Images can be store in the **Docker Registry** which is like GitHub for docker images, because images can become pretty large, they're designed to be composed of layers of other images, that means, we only have to send small amoutns of data over the network when transferring images.
+Images can be store in the **Docker Registry** which is like GitHub for docker images, because images can become pretty large, they're designed to be composed of layers of other images, that means, we only have to send small amounts of data over the network when transferring images.
 To make all this magic happen, Docker uses three major components:
 * Docker Daemon:  which is a process running on your host OS
 * Docker Registries: Whihc are server daemons connect to in order to retrieve images they need
 * Docker Client: which issues command to the Docker daemon.